aws-samples/mlops-pipeline-prestodb/blog_post.md

 The solution presented provides an implementation for training a machine learning model and running batch transform on SageMaker using the data fetched from a PrestoDB Instance.
-This solution provides a design pattern built on AWS best practices that can be replicated for other ML workloads with minimal overhead.
 This is divided into three main steps: training pipeline, batch transform pipeline, and deploying the trained model as a real time SageMaker Endpoint for inference.